-Total stocks of US crude and refined products rose during May to 733m barrels.
-This was 4% higher than the 5 year average (703m barrels) - not extreme, then, but reflective of the trend over the last few months of rising US onshore production translating into rising US stocks.
-This is noteworthy but must be kept in the context of total OECD inventories (a better proxy for overall global oil balance), which remain well behaved.
+Total stocks of US crude and refined products fell slightly in June to 728m barrels - a level 4% higher than the 5 year average (702m barrels).
+Elevated stocks in the US are indicative of recent increases in US onshore production.
+While noteworthy, this observation must be viewed in the context of total OECD inventories (a better proxy for overall global oil balance) which remain well behaved.